How to start an ecommerce business: Your Small business guide

 In terms of building sustainable income, your ecommerce business can take a little longer to generate revenue.
 This is because customers need to know who you are and what you're selling before parting with their hard-earned cash.
 Marketing and advertising is an essential part of running an ecommerce business, and it usually takes at least a few months before you see a return on investment.

 Many ecommerce businesses build up over time.
 Be prepared to spend a year honing your marketing strategy, refining your product line, and optimising your site before you enjoy the big wins.
-To make the financial side a little easier, explore software that pulls ecommerce platforms into your chosen accounting software.
-For example, if you’re using Xero, A2X can be integrated seamlessly to automatically code transactions and speed up reconciliation.
+To make the financial side easier, use software that connects your ecommerce platform to your accounting software.

-Starting an ecommerce business: A step-by-step checklist
+Starting an ecommerce business: a step-by-step checklist

 What do you need to start an ecommerce business?
 This checklist walks you through a simple approach to starting an ecommerce business, and setting up an ecommerce website.